 • Development and user evaluation of the Annotated Atlas of Meteorological Observations, a large database containing meteorological data (radar, satellite and other relevant meteorological observations) being used as a data source for the Deep Learning techniques developed within the project (data extraction, processing and classification).

 • Development of the open-source WeaMyL platform for early forecast of severe weather phenomena.
-The objective is to provide a big-data based forecasting platform that includes the Supervised Learning methods developed and which supports meteorologists in improving the quality of nowcasting alerts.
+The objective was to provide a big-data based forecasting platform that includes the Supervised Learning methods developed and which supports meteorologists in improving the quality of nowcasting alerts.

 • Contribute to the development of scientific knowledge by disseminating the obtained scientific results through scientific publications, the project website and social media.